dbr2hb/Outlook-to-Zendesk/README.md

 Open the .sln program and make sure to do a "clean" of the code first.
 You should be able to start the code and run it.

-You will need to install your own signed certificate to distriute the code to your team.
+You will need to install your own signed certificate to distribute the code to your team.

-Included in this code is a user install document as well.
-Feel free to edit as needed.
+Included in this package is a user install document as well that you can edit.

 Please ping me or add an issue to the list to fix for any problems.
 Thanks.